 2007-2010 I was consultant to two off-Broadway theaters in New York - the Bleecker Street Theatre and the Green Room venue.
 Since 2010, I have been UK consultant for US entertainment company Inbrook and via them, since 2012, to off-Broadway venue the Gene Frankel Theatre.

-I write a daily blog, occasionally contribute feature articles to the Indian news website We Speak News and used to write for the Huffington Post.
+I write a blog and, with comedy critic Kate Copstick, record a weekly Grouchy Club podcast.
+I occasionally contributed feature articles to the Indian news website We Speak News (2012-2014) and the Huffington Post (2011-2013).
 I wrote comedy

 reviews from the Edinburgh Fringe for